segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 #### Using historical backfill

-Profiles Sync sends profiles to your warehouse on an hourly basis, beginning after you complete setup.
-You can use backfill, however, to sync historical profiles to your warehouse, as well.
+Profiles Sync sends profiles to your warehouse on an hourly basis once setup is complete.
+Setup is considered complete after the initial automated backfill has finished, which will sync all profile data.
+To initiate the backfill, the Profiles Sync pipeline requires live data flowing into your workspace.
+If live data isn’t available, you can send test data to the workspace to start the backfill sooner.
+You can also use backfill to sync historical profiles to your warehouse.

 > info ""
 > You can only use historical backfill for tables that you enable with [Selective Sync](#using-selective-sync) during setup.
 Segment does not backfill tables that you disable with Selective Sync.